 In this situation, employees have very few grievances but are also not highly motivated.
-A very good example of this situation is employees are paid well but the work is not very interesting.
+A good example of this situation is that employees are paid well, but the work is not very interesting.
 Employees simply collect their pay cheques and leave.

-No points for guessing, it is obviously a pretty bad situation.
-Here neither the employees are motivated nor are the hygiene factors are in place.
+No point in guessing, it is obviously a pretty bad situation.
+Here neither the employees are motivated, nor the hygiene factors are in place.

-1. Primarily rectify and change bureaucratic company policies.
-Thus, make sure your Human Resources is in line with what other organizations are offering and they know what are the leadership’s expectations.
-Therefore, keeping both in mind draft policies that is a win-win with everyone.
+- Primarily rectify and change bureaucratic company policies.
+Thus, make sure your Human Resources is in line with what other organizations offer, and they know the leadership’s expectations.
+Therefore, keeping both in mind, drafting policies that are a win-win for everyone.

-6. Delegate your employees’ responsibilities, make them feel valued.
-Respect their individuality, listen to their feedback seriously and particularly take action wherever necessary.
+- Delegate your employees’ responsibilities, and make them feel valued.
+Respect their individuality, listen to their feedback seriously, and particularly take action wherever necessary.

 To attain optimal levels of employee motivation, organizations should invest in creating a supportive and encouraging work culture and providing employees with the necessary resources and support.

 In the end, having motivated employees makes an organization more productive, efficient, and profitable.
 QuestionPro can help you in your employee motivation process.